 Financial assets and financial liabilities are measured at fair value at initial recognition.
 Transaction costs that are directly attributable to the acquisition of financial assets and issuance of financial liabilities other than financial assets at FVTPL and financial liabilities at fair value through profit or loss ("financial liabilities at FVTPL") are added to the fair value of the financial assets or deducted from the fair value of financial liabilities at initial recognition.
-Transaction costs directly attributable to the acquisition of financial liabilities at FVTPL and financial liabilities at FVTPL and financial recognition.
+Transaction costs directly attributable to the acquisition of financial liabilities at FVTPL and financial liabilities at FVTPL and financial costs directly attributable to the acquisition of financial assets at FVTPL and financial liabilities at FVTPL are recognized in profit or loss.